MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 If you choose **Basic** as the Authentication type, you need to provide the **Username** and **Password** for the wiki.

-If you choose **OAuth 2.0 Microsoft Entra ID** as the Authentication type, you need to provide the **Resource ID** of the wiki installation.
-You also need to provide the **Client ID** and **Client secret** generated on the Microsoft Entra Application registration page.
+If you choose **OAuth 2.0 Microsoft Entra ID** as the authentication type, you need to provide the **Resource ID** of the wiki installation.
+You also need to provide the **client ID** and **client secret** generated on the Microsoft Entra Application registration page.

 ## Step 4: Manage search permissions